Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

   - Head Node Size : D12 V2 (2 nodes, 8 cores) - Default
   - Click ***Select*** on the left bottom

-  **Note** : We have selected low configuration spark to save the cost of the solution as the data size for this solution is not big initially.
-Spark Custer can be scaled up when the data size is huge.
+  **Note** : HDInsight clusters billing is pro-rated per minute, whether you are using them or not.
+Please be sure to delete your cluster after you have finished using it.
+For information on deleting a cluster, see [How to delete an HDInsight cluster](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-delete-cluster).
+We have selected low configuration spark to save the cost of the solution as the data size for this solution is not big initially.
+Spark Custers can be scaled with the growing data size.

 - Set the resource group to **retailtemplate\_resourcegroup** (which we created earlier) by selecting the radio button ***Use existing***